IARCbioinfo/R-tricks/README.md

 outputs 4 uniform numbers and 8 normally distributed numbers.
 Note that in this case it's harder to check the presence or absence of arguments.

 ### Running bash commands from R
 Now the opposite: you need to run a bash command from y R script.
+In this section all commands should be run in R unless specified.
 The easiest way is to use the `system()` function:
 ```R
 system('ls -l | wc -l')
 ```